altmetric/Altmetric-WordPress-Plugin/README.md

 ## Changelog

+### 0.0.6 (14th May 2013)

+* Added 'example' attribute for embedding examples of how to use the shortcode as well as the actual embed.

 ### 0.0.5 (14th May 2013)

 * Moved altmetric-embed.php to top level so that tag ZIPs from Github work